The Black Barons: The Black Barons

 The band was formed in 2007 by Swiss lawyer Florian C. Roth.
-They perform country western music and folk music and are based in Zurich.
+They perform country western music and folk music and are based in Zürich.
 They have headlined at the Trucker & Country Music Festival in Interlaken and at the Gstaader Nachtschicht They have also performed multiple times at the Schützenhaus Albisgütli International Country Music Festival in Zürich, Country Night Gstaad, and the Festival da Jazz St. Mortiz.

 The band's sound was influenced by Johnny Cash, Elvis Presley, and the music scene in Nashville.

 The band was originally made up of Roth, Mateo Chacon-Pino, Ana Jukic, Max Kämmerling, and Julian Szenogrady.
 Jukic and Chacon-Pino later left the band.
 Pete Borel, Grady Lee, and Charlie Weibel later joined the band.
 In 2018, Jessica Wezel joined the band and began performing with Roth as their own duo, accompanied by the band.

 Their debut album, Rolling Skies, was released in 2013.